Applying a new speaker cloth

 I tried to clean the fabric surface using a brush and warm water with

 dishwashing detergent.
-That didn't really help, things seemed a bit worse.
+That didn't really help, things seemed to get worse.

 So I gave up and hoped that the stains would eventually